-Teeth Extraction– is a procedure whereby the tooth or teeth are removed from the jaw bone.
-If a tooth is badly damaged, cracked, infected or decayed, it may need to be removed if the future health of that tooth is hopeless and cannot be restored.
+Teeth Extraction– If a tooth is severely infected or decayed, it may need to be removed if the future health of that tooth is hopeless and cannot be restored.
 Once a tooth is removed there are options to fill the space, bridges, dentures or implants.

 Oral Sedation is a prescription medication that you can take one hour prior to treatment.
 For many patients the prospect of having a tooth removed can be traumatic.
 With the help of medication we can make the patient feel calmer and make the procedure easier to tolerate.
 Ask your dentist if you are interested in this.